 In 2017, CFRED has reorganised from its focus on event management to a research project focus with its first research project in the area where newer technology overlaps with law.
 Currently, the topics receiving the most attention are referred to as FinTech, RegTech and LawTech.
 Essentially, we will investigate applications of data analytics, machine learning and distributed ledger technology (aka ‘blockchain’) as means to improve regulation, understand legal development and expand the possibilities of automated legal transactions (aka ‘smart contracts’).

-In conjunction with this project, CFRED has created a 'Machine Lawyering' blog gathering comments on publications and developments in the area sketched above.
-Further information about the blog will be available before launch in January 2018.
+In conjunction with this project, CFRED has created a ‘Machine Lawyering’ blog to gather comments on publications and developments in the area sketched above.

 CFRED actively seeks affiliations and collaborations with leading research centres and institutes located worldwide that pursue aims similar or complementary to its own, whether those centres or institutes be in universities, the public sector or privately managed.
 In particular, CFRED aims to have solid links in each of four economic areas: China, Asia generally, Europe and North America.